 The signature of all agreements, amendments, consents, and letters of instruction shall be in accordance with the Fund's Administrative Policies Section 1.0.
-No investment agreements shall be executed on behalf of the Fund without formal approval by the Investment Committee.
+Unless clearly ancillary, consequent or otherwise in furtherance of an existing or approved investment, no investment agreements shall be executed on behalf of the Fund without formal approval by the Investment Committee.

-B) Amendments, consents, etc.
+B) Amendments and consents

-With the recommendation of the CIO, the Chairman may execute amendments and consents without the approval of the Investment Committee if the resulting changes or allowances are provided for in the governing documents as previously accepted by the Investment Committee or have no economic impact on the investment.
-Otherwise, such changes are to be formally approved by the Investment Committee.
-The investment staff shall notify the Investment Committee of all actions taken within the next Monthly Report on Investment Actions Taken.
+With the recommendation of the CIO, the Chairman may execute amendments, consents, extensions, and ancillary documents related to existing investments or those already approved by the Investment Committee without the approval of the Investment Committee if the resulting changes or allowances are (i) provided for in the governing documents as previously approved by the Investment Committee or HFRRF or (ii) if it could be reasonably expected that such action would have no adverse economic impact on the investment.

+The investment staff shall notify the Investment Committee of all actions taken within the next Monthly Report of Investment Actions Taken.
+If the Committee does not vote to reverse the action (where possible), the Committee shall be deemed to have ratified the action.